 The Options Role Play

+The Options Role Play is the key lesson in the unit, and it asks students to examine three distinct options for Iran’s future.
 Students participate in a simulation set in 1979 in which they assume the roles of Iranians at Tehran University debating their future.

 Charting Iran's Political Climate

-Students chart Iran's swings between representative and authoritarian politics during the twentieth and twenty-first centuries.
+Synthesis Lesson: Students chart Iran's swings between representative and authoritarian politics during the twentieth and twenty-first centuries.

 Assessment Using Documents: Causes of the Iranian Revolution

-Students identify the value and limitations of using different types of sources to draw conclusions about the causes of the Iranian Revolution of 1979.
+Synthesis Lesson: Students identify the value and limitations of using different types of sources to draw conclusions about the causes of the Iranian Revolution of 1979.
 They integrate their findings into a coherent written response.

-In this lesson, students explore their perceptions of women in Iran, gather information from videos about women living in Iran, and consider the effect of perceptions on international relations.
+Synthesis Lesson: Students explore their perceptions of women in Iran, gather information from videos about women living in Iran, and consider the effect of perceptions on international relations.